robmclarty/mars-rover/README.md

 `npm run app`

-There are 3 main commands that can be executed, and 2 subcommands for individual rovers.
+There are multiple commands which can be issued to control your rover fleet.

 ### scan